yu-fung-hang/cyber-black-friday/README.md

     * Time of saving 1000 orders one by one into MySQL: around 165s
     ![](images/plock-2.png)
     ![](images/plock-3.png)
-    * Generated exactly 1000 orders
+    * Generated exactly 1000 orders, costing around 166s in total